danielsneijers/blended/README.md

 If you're busy (we all are) running unit tests might be a better option.
 Fire up a terminal of choice and run from the root op the project:

 	$ npm test

+## Tips
+In some rare instances I found the IndexedDB to be unresponsive while developing.
+I haven't encountered this in the build, but when it happens, just click the 'delete all' in the toolbar and refresh.